-Andrew Boyle is co-president of Boyle Transportation, a specialized trucking firm that provides exceptional quality, safety, and security to select clients in the biotech/pharmaceutical and government/defense sectors.
+Andrew Boyle is co-president of Boyle Transportation, a firm that provides secure, validated transportation & logistics services to select clients in the biotech/pharmaceutical and government/defense sectors.
 Boyle is now a subsidiary of Andlauer Healthcare Group, a Toronto Stock Exchange-listed provider of diversified healthcare logistics services.
 Prior to returning to the company in 2003, Andrew was an investment banker with J.P.
 Morgan.
 He earned an MBA from Northwestern University's Kellogg School of Management and an AB from Bowdoin College, where his academic performance was undistinguished and his athletic career was underwhelming.

 Nick is a Special Agent with the Food & Drug Administration (FDA) Office of Criminal Investigations (OCI) since 2014.
 He is currently a member of the FDA Cyber Crimes Investigative Unit (CCIU).

 Prior to joining FDA, Nick worked for the Department of Commerce National Oceanic Atmospheric Administration (NOAA) as a Special Agent investigating wildlife crime for seven years.
 He successfully investigated crimes involving wildlife trafficking, prescription drug diversion, prescription drug and device trafficking, among other federal crimes.

 Special Agent in Charge Cannon has over 40 years of Law Enforcement experience, having served in several different positions with the Georgia Bureau of Investigation.

 In 2008, he was promoted to Special Agent in Charge of the GBI Major Theft Unit where he currently serves.
 SAC Cannon was tasked with the development and management of the Major Theft Unit which is responsible for cargo theft investigations in the state of Georgia.